 Students will be set regular homework on a weekly basis in year 7.
-Often these homework's will either enable students to review and consolidate past learning by revision for small classroom knowledge tests or reviewing key subject specific vocabulary.
-Students may be asked to complete longer tasks for homework.
-However more often, students will also be asked to complete simple research tasks to prepare them for upcoming lessons and topics.
+Often these homeworks will either enable students to review and consolidate past learning by revision for small classroom knowledge tests or reviewing key subject specific vocabulary.
+Students may also be asked to complete longer tasks for homework form time to time.
+Students will additionally be asked to complete simple research tasks to enable them to enrich and extend their classroom learning.